-If you have already planned your website, registered your domain name, set up your webhosting, and configured your nameservers, the next step is to decide where to install your WordPress site or blog on your domain.
+If you have already planned your website, registered your domain name, set up your webhosting, and configured your nameservers, the next step is to decide where to install WordPress.

 Where Do I Install WordPress?

-This tutorial will help you make the right strategic decision for your new WordPress installation.
+In this tutorial, you will learn how to make the right strategic decision for your new WordPress installation.

 Self-Hosted vs Hosted WordPress Site